TadiT7/treble_experimentations_wiki/Nokia-1.md

 - What doesn't work or work improperly: Sensors, GPS, Camera (Explain below), FM Radio, SIM and Built-in GMS from Android 8.1.

 ## Storage:

-Due to new ROM rebuild.
+- Due to new ROM rebuild.
 Nokia made Files app show up into home screen (Except stock ROM).

-Showing Internal Storage no longer crashing the Files app anymore.
+- Showing Internal Storage no longer crashing the Files app anymore.

 ## SIM:

-Almost fixed everything.

-No more SIM unrecognizing, Modem crashing.
+- No more SIM unrecognizing, Modem crashing.
 (You can choose 2G network or 2G only working along side with 4G aka LTE/UMTS (auto PRL)).

-Network bands are now can be selected in Testing settings. (star pound star pound 4636 pound star pound star)
+- Network bands are now can be selected in Testing settings. (star pound star pound 4636 pound star pound star)

-You cannot make 2nd SIM work like 1st SIM acting as 4G capable Mobile data SIM like version 00WW_0_* one.
+- You cannot make 2nd SIM work like 1st SIM acting as 4G capable Mobile data SIM like version 00WW_0_* one.
 Both SIM will have no signal.

 ## Notes:

-Unlisted categories means they have behaviors the same with the previous vendor build.
+- Unlisted categories means they have behaviors the same with the previous vendor build.

 ## *Hardware Support (For vendor from build 00WW_0_)*